housework-robot/main/S01_anatomy_of_stanford_aloha/S01E01_migration.md

 4. The source code of the original Stanford aloha project needs to be modify,

-    You can copy and paste the content of the codes from this repository to your desktop.
+    You can copy and paste the content of the codes in ['src/'](https://github.com/housework-robot/main/tree/main/S01_anatomy_of_stanford_aloha/src) subfolder of this repository to your desktop.

     There are quite some differences between our code comparing with Stanford's original code.
 Detailed explanation may come later on.